- Try to limit your total sodium intake to 1800-2300mg per day, or lower if you have high blood pressure.

 Sodium is a mineral that is required to maintain good health, though most of us eat far more than our bodies need.
 Almost all fresh foods have small amounts of naturally occurring sodium.
-In contrast, processed foods are typically much higher in sodium because salt is often added during the processing and preparation of foods.
+In contrast, processed foods are typically much higher in sodium – even if they don’t taste salty – because salt is often added during the processing and preparation of foods.
 In fact, processed foods typically make up to 75% of our sodium intake!
 Pizza, deli meats, soups, snack foods (chips, pretzels, and crackers), cheeses, sauces, flavored rice or pasta, and breads are some of the foods highest in sodium that teens typically eat.

 How much dietary sodium is recommended?

-The Institute of Medicine recommends limiting your total sodium intake to 2300 milligrams (mg) per day, with a stricter recommendation of 1500 mg for those with hypertension (aka high blood pressure).
+Chronic Disease Risk Reduction levels recommend limiting your total sodium intake to 1800-2300 milligrams (mg) per day depending on age, with a stricter recommendation of 1500 mg for those with hypertension (aka high blood pressure).
 One major concern with eating too many foods high in sodium is that it can cause your body to hold onto water and increase your blood pressure.
 This makes your heart work harder and can harm your blood vessels, leading to hypertension and other heart problems such as stroke.
 If you are at risk for either of these conditions, it is recommended to limit sodium intake to 1500 mg per day.
 A typical teen has almost twice this much sodium, so it may be necessary to cut back gradually in order to follow a low sodium diet.

 What foods should I eat?

-Eating more fresh foods and fewer processed foods will help you eat less salt.
+Eating more whole, fresh, unprocessed foods and fewer processed foods will help you eat less salt.
+These tend to be foods that do not come in a package or have very few ingredients such as fresh fruits and vegetables, plain whole grains, unsalted nuts, meats, and beans.
 Reading the Nutrition Facts Label on the foods you eat can also help you figure out which foods have less sodium.
 Look for the milligrams of sodium listed on the label.
 Compare the sodium content of different products to find the one that is the lowest.
 Also, look for foods that advertise that they are “low-sodium”, “reduced-sodium”, “salt/sodium-free”, or “no salt added.”
 A food that is labeled “low sodium” will have 140 mg or less per serving and a “salt/sodium-free” food will have less than 5 mg.

-While healthy teens do not need to strictly watch their sodium intake, decreasing the amount of sodium in your diet can help prevent high blood pressure in the future.
+While healthy teens do not need to strictly watch their sodium intake, decreasing the amount of sodium in your diet can help prevent high blood pressure and cardiovascular disease in the future.

 Here are some tips for lowering your salt intake: